Vanattar/School_District_Analysis/README.md

 # School_District_Analysis
-A high-level snapshot of the district's key metrics using Jupyter Notebook, Python, Pandas.
+A high-level snapshot of the district's key metrics using Anaconda, Jupyter Notebook, Pandas and Python.

 ##Overview of the school district analysis: Explain the purpose of this analysis.

+* A high-level snapshot of the district's key metrics, presented in a table format
+* An overview of the key metrics for each school, presented in a table format
+* Tables presenting each of the following metrics:
+  - Top 5 and bottom 5 performing schools, based on the overall passing rate
+  - The average math score received by students in each grade level at each school
+  - The average reading score received by students in each grade level at each school
+  - School performance based on the budget per student
+  - School performance based on the school size
+  - School performance based on the type of school

 ##Results:
 Using bulleted lists and images of DataFrames as support, address the following questions.